Bilateral Endoprosthetic Surgery of Hip and Knee

 What is different – and why it is well-planned

-Rehabilitation is the key to success.
-For bilateral interventions, adapted but by no means inferior concepts apply.
+Rehab is the key to success.
+In bilateral procedures, adapted, but by no means inferior concepts.

 Early phase (day 1–5)